paiqo/Databricks-VSCode/README.md

 # Setup and Configuration (Databricks Extension Connection Manager)
 This connection manager leverages the [official Databricks extensions](https://marketplace.visualstudio.com/items?itemName=databricks.databricks) to establish a connection with your Databricks workspace.
 It only supports a single connection hence the actual Connection Manager tab will be hidden for this connection manager.
-It also derives the cluster automatically from the Databricks extensions to source the [SQL Browser](#sql-browser) but also allows you to change it directly from the [Cluster Manager](#cluster-manager) using the `Attach cluster` command.
+It also derives the cluster automatically from the Databricks extensions to source the [SQL Browser](#sql-browser) but also allows you to change it directly from the [Cluster Manager](#cluster-manager) using the `Attach cluster` command from the context menu!

 # Connection Manager
 ![Connection Manager](/images/ConnectionManager.jpg?raw=true "Connection Manager")